scriptPilot/app-framework/docs/dev-update-vendor-folder.md

 ## Material Design Icons

-To avoid the need to install the huge Material Design Icons archive, it is shipped directly with App Framework in the *vendor* folder.
+To avoid the need to install the huge Material Design Icons archive and to get the mapping between ligatures and codepoints, it is shipped directly with App Framework in the *vendor* folder.

 To update Material Design Icons in the vendor folder:

 1. Clone [Material Design Icons repo](https://github.com/google/material-design-icons) in *material-design-icons* folder next to *app-framework* folder
 2. Run `npm run iconfonts` in *app-framework* folder

+The *client/material-codepoints.json* file is updated as well.